rssac-caucus/perf_root/README.md

 If passed a comma separated list of TLDs rootperf.py will use them.
-If passed a number between 1-100 rootperf.py will choose a random place in the root zone then crawl it to determine a random set of TLDs to use.
+If passed a number between 1-100 rootperf.py will choose a random place in the root zone then crawl it until enough TLDs are discovered for testing.

 ``-v, --verbose``
 Verbose output, repeat for increased verbosity (max: 3)